Polariton Creation in Coupled Cavity Arrays with Spectrally Disordered Emitters: Introduction

 Here, we explore how all-photonic quantum simulators based on coupled cavity arrays can benefit from an increased interaction rate established in multi-emitter cavity QED.
 We expand the Jaynes-Cummings-Hubbard approach to the \textit{spectrally disordered} Tavis-Cummings-Hubbard model (TCHM) \cite{dull2021quality} and define conditions for polariton creation utilized in all-photonic quantum simulation, aided by the introduction of new localization metrics inspired by condensed matter approaches.
 Our model targets applications in technologically mature solid-state platforms and is reflective of the state-of-the-art parameters achieved in silicon carbide and diamond color center hosts.
+We find system limits that can be guiding for future experiments with polaritons in coupled cavity arrays: 1) polaritonic states are easier to create in systems where emitter/cavity interaction exceeds cavity hopping; 2) polariton creation in an array of lossy cavities can be achieved via integration of an increased number of emitters per cavity even in disordered ensembles; 3) as in single cavities, disordered emitter ensembles in coupled cavity arrays can create polaritons by increasing the number of emitters per cavity to reach the cavity protection condition; and 4) disorder in resonances in a coupled cavity array localizes polaritons if the difference in frequencies between neighboring cavities exceeds the cavity hopping rate.